PACIFIC HEARING INC

 Hearing loss is often the result of health conditions like diabetes.
 Audiologists sometimes identify heart disease early on due to the direct link between high blood pressure and hearing loss or as a cause of tinnitus symptoms.
 Issues related to vertigo or the risk of injury from losing your balance can sometimes be identified from a hearing assessment.
 In addition, hearing assessments sometimes identify the source of mental health conditions like depression, anxiety, and schizophrenia.

 Hearing Assessments Help Prevent Hearing Loss

 The results from a hearing assessment often indicate that a person has normal hearing.
-However, in many cases, these individuals lead a lifestyle, have an occupation, or participate in activities that have the potential to produce damage that leads to hearing loss.
-During a hearing assessment, an audiologist can help to identify these activities and provide advice and protective devices to help protect their patients from noise-induced hearing loss at work or during their regular activities.
+However, in many cases, these individuals have an occupation or participate in activities that have the potential to produce damage that leads to hearing loss.
+During a hearing assessment, an audiologist can help identify these activities and provide advice and protective devices to help protect their patients from noise-induced hearing loss at work or during their regular activities.

 Hearing Assessments Ensure

 Regardless of whether a hearing assessment identifies hearing loss, it will establish a baseline against which future deterioration of your hearing can be measured.
 Although hearing aids are one solution, hearing assessments often identify earwax buildup, growth in the ear canal, inflammation, or other medically treatable conditions.

 Hearing assessments identify the cause and severity of your hearing loss in order to apply the treatment best suited for your specific condition rather than simply placing an assistive listening instrument in your ear.

 Hearing assessments, such as RealEar Measurement, also help to ensure the actual effectiveness of patient hearing aids.
 Ongoing hearing assessments are necessary for your audiologist to enhance or adjust your treatment to ensure optimal results.
 In short, hearing assessments help to ensure a higher quality of hearing care.